Kraggle09/random-skin-generator/README.md

-# Random Skin Generator
+# Random Skin Generator for Minecraft
 Different skin each time
 No, they aren't good
 Hence "random"

-Just download the exe and run it.
+Just download the correct version and run the file
-If you're not on windows... idk I spent half an hour on this